 - Fee credit for Global Entry or TSA PreCheck

-The earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
-But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be the better card.
-Compare the Amex Platinum and Sapphire Reserve here.
+This card does have an annual fee of $550 (See Rates & Fees).
+The travel credit card earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
+But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be a better travel card.
+Compare the Chase Sapphire Reserve vs American Express Platinum here.

 Chase Sapphire Reserve

-The Chase Sapphire Reserve® earns the valuable Chase Ultimate Rewards points.
-You receive a 50% travel redemption bonus when booking award travel through Chase.
-Or, you can transfer your points on a 1:1 basis to airline and hotel travel partners including Southwest, United, Marriott, and World of Hyatt.
+The Chase Sapphire Reserve® has some new perks, but still earns the valuable Chase Ultimate Rewards points.
+You receive a 50% travel redemption bonus when booking award travels through Chase.
+Or, you can transfer your points on a 1:1 basis to airline and hotel travel partners, including Southwest, United, Marriott, and World of Hyatt.
 Key card benefits include:

 - $300 annual travel credit

 Global Entry or TSA PreCheck application fee credit, up to $100 is also available for cardholders.
 Cardholders automatically earn 3x points on dining purchases and 3x points on travel (immediately after earning your $300 travel credit).
 All remaining purchases earn 1x points.